thomijasir/dotfiles/helix/readme.md

-This configuration can be found at: `~/.config/helix/config.toml` The custom theme is located at: `~/.config/helix/themes/sonokai_custom.toml` Feel free to modify keybindings to suit your workflow!
+This configuration can be found at: `~/.config/helix/config.toml` The custom theme is located at: `~/.config/helix/themes/sonokai_custom.toml` Feel free to modify keybindings to suit your workflow.